on this page

 Make sure you work out a plan to repay your debts.
 Ask for help as soon as you think you’ll have problems meeting these repayments.

-It’s worth getting free assistance or advice to help with your finances if you’re having problems.
+It’s worth getting free support or advice to help with your finances if you’re having problems.

 Find a financial counsellor